UoB-HPC/hpc-course-getting-started/6_MPI.md

 On BCp3, the MPI libraries are available as modules:

+- The latest version of Intel MPI is part of the same module as the compiler (`languages/intel-compiler-16-u2`), so you don't need to load an additional module.
+    -  However, if you want a more advanced setup, older versions are available as separate modules:
+    ```
+    intel-mpi/64/4.0.3/008
+    intel-mpi/64/4.1.0/024
+    ```
 - Open MPI built with the GNU and Intel compilers:
   ```
   openmpi/gcc/64/1.6.4